 - Developers wanting to provide API documentation that is complete and meets the needs of the users.

-- Developers wanting to discover best practice in API documentation
+- Developers wanting to discover best practices in API documentation and developer portals

 - Technical Authors wanting to understand APIs and how to write documentation for them.